Nomad-Media/nomad-sdk/nomad-sdk-npm/Readme.md

 debugMode: Specifies when running functions, whether of not to print api call information.

 singleton: Whether or not to only create one class instance.

+sso fields: Can be used in place of username and password.
+Provide either the provider, code, state, and session state or provide the redirect url.

 Place the config in a file called config.js and import it into your project.